 SIPLEC was created in 1979 to challenge the monopoly of major oil companies in the French market.
 Today, we are the country’s second largest distributor and the leader among retailers.
-In 2017, SIPLEC sold 10 million m3 of fuel to its clients.
-For the past 8 years, SIPLEC has been a major supplier of diesel for the RATP buses, the Paris region public transportation operator, which represents today a fleet of 4,700 buses.
+In 2019, SIPLEC sold 10.2 million m3 of fuel to its clients.

 We are extra careful that our products meet all legal requirements specified by French standards.
 We commission checks at all stages of the logistical chain.

 Since 1994, SIPLEC pioneers the development of so-called green fuels.
 We have explored all known methods of including plant-based products in fuels: ethanol, FAME, ETBE (Ethyl Tertio Butyl Ether).
 However, we don’t use alcohols from plantations that compete with food crops and could harm the local economy.

 In addition to mainstream plant-based fuel products, SIPLEC also markets three specific biofuels: E10, B30 and E85 (“superethanol”).

 Our purchasing contracts, on the spot and medium-term markets, require suppliers to comply with all relevant local standards.
 Then, at each of our 39 petroleum depots, we perform quality controls from once to twice a month.
 Two independent labs, commissioned and certified by accreditation body COFRAC, carry out systematic sampling and analyses.
 Each year, they take 3,200 samples and perform 39,180 checks.
 We can trace each lot that enters the storage plant.